Department of Computer Science

 CS 4883.
 Senior Thesis I. (3-0) 3 Credit Hours.

+Prerequisite: Consent of Instructor.
 The student learns how to conduct independent research.
-He/she selects a thesis topic, conducts a literature review, plans and executes an experiment, and gathers and analyzes data.
-Faculty sponsorship of the thesis is required and a faculty member should agree to sponsor the student before Senior Thesis I begins.
-Not more than a total of 6 semester credit hours of Internship, Independent Study, Senior Design; and Senior Thesis courses may count toward the Bachelor of Science degree in Computer Science.
-Differential Tuition: $150.
+The student selects a thesis topic, conducts a literature review, plans and executes an experiment, and gathers and analyzes data.
+Faculty sponsorship of the thesis is required, and a faculty member should agree to sponsor the student before Senior Thesis I begins.
+Not more than a total of 6 semester credit hours of Internship, Independent Study, Senior Design, and Senior Thesis courses may count toward the Bachelor of Science degree in Computer Science.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4893.
 Senior Thesis II.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of Instructor.
 The student writes the thesis through a series of assignments.
-The student also prepares a presentation of his/her research and presents the thesis to the public during a Computer Science undergraduate research symposium.
+The student also prepares a presentation of their research and presents the thesis to the public during a Computer Science undergraduate research symposium.
 Faculty sponsorship of the thesis is required and should be the same faculty member from Thesis I (special exceptions are possible).
 Not more than a total of 6 semester credit hours of Internship, Independent Study, Senior Design, and Senior Thesis courses may count toward the Bachelor of Science degree in Computer Science.
-Differential Tuition: $150.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4911.
 Independent Study.
 (0-0) 1 Credit Hour.